atorralba/atorralba.github.io/_posts/2019-06-23-GoogleCTF2019_BobNeedsAFile.md

 logging.info('Listening on port 2222...')
 ~~~

-And giving our IP to Bob once more...
+And giving our IP to Bob once more:

 ~~~
 $ python3 46193.py